-The last day of our trip – sadly, as I said not quite a Dallas to Los Angeles road trip, but fairly close.
+The last day of our road trip – sadly, as I said not quite a full Dallas to Los Angeles road trip, but fairly close.
 I remember seeing signs for LA and thinking we should just go for it!!

 The last day saw us go through lots of attractions though, the first being the town of Seligman, home of the barber Angel Degadillo.
 We’d watched his story on the extras of the Cars DVD and so were really pleased to chat with him.
 There are a lot of shops in Seligman and I think it’s a stop for many coach trips too.